 When people give Facebook free data, the service will do everything it can to ensure it harvests as much value from said data as possible.
 It even goes so far as to keep information after you delete your account, as we covered in our article about deactivating or deleting your Facebook account .

 Has Facebook Disclosed These Activities?

-Is There Anything You Can Do About It?
+Is There Anything You Can Do About Shadow Profiles?

-Unfortunately, you don’t have any direct control over shadow profiles.
-Whenever a Facebook user who has you as a contact on their phone signs up to Facebook, your personal information will be added to your shadow profile.
+Unfortunately, you don’t have any direct control over shadow profiles on Facebook.
+Whenever a Facebook user who has you as a contact on their phone signs up to Facebook, your information will be added to your shadow profile.

 You CAN ask your friends to delete the contacts they’ve uploaded to Facebook.
 They can do so by heading over to the Manage Contacts page on Facebook.
 Of course, they will have to keep the sync settings turned off after this.

 Unfortunately, this isn’t very practical.
 You would have to ask everyone you know who a. has your contact details and b. is on Facebook to follow the procedure.
 If even one friend doesn’t comply, they’ll eventually upload your data to Facebook.